markriggins/dockerfy/README.md

 Which might come in handy for setting up nginx downstream servers, or whatever you might need.
 Go crazy, but try not to hurt yourself. :)

-##### Secrets in Templates
+##### Secrets During Development
-If you're running in development mode and mounting -v $PWD:/app in your docker container, we recommend:
+If you're running in locally development mode and mounting the current directory `-v $PWD:/app` in your docker container, **please resist the temptation of storing your secrets in files under GIT control**.
+Instead, we recommend creating a ~/.secrets sub-directory in your $HOME directory to store secrets.

 1. Create a ~/.secrets directory with permissions 700
 2. Create a separate secrets file for each application and deployment environment with permissions 600.
 Having separate files allows you to avoid lumping all your secrets for all applications and deployment environments into a single file.